fereshtehaghaei/Pandas-Challenge/README.md

+# Pandas_Challenge:
-# Pandas_Challenge: In this Challenge , the game is free-to-play, but players are encouraged to purchase optional items that enhance their playing experience.
+In this Challenge , the game is free-to-play, but players are encouraged to purchase optional items that enhance their playing experience.
 My task for this challenge is to generate a report that breaks down the game's purchasing data into meaningful insights.
 My report needs to include: Player Count, Purchasing Analysis, Gender Demographics, Purchasing Analysis, Age Demographics, Top Spenders, Most Popular Items and Most Profitable Items.

-  (Gender)

 # set up the Dependencies
 import pandas as pd